russdam/swift-sqlcipher/README.md

 along with a [SQLiteDB] Swift package that provides API parity with the venerable [SQLite.swift] project.

-This is a stand-along and platform-agnostic project, and does not presume the presence of any SQLite binary.
+This is a stand-alone and platform-agnostic project, and does not presume the presence of any SQLite binary.
-It is therefore suitable for embedded projects or environments without any accessible `sqlite3.so` library (e.g., Android).
+It is therefore suitable for embedded projects or environments without any accessible system `sqlite3` library (e.g., Android, Windows).

 ## Features